jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 I like to write down my experience with question 2.
 My problem was that I started to write code and then fixed the code, and then I found out that I should write a different solution since the requirement is different from what I thought.
 I should figure out the requirement first in the contest, because the time is limited.

 I read the hard level algorithm at the very beginning, and this is the first time I spent first five minutes to read hard level algorithm in the contest.

+**weekly contest 112**<br>

+I start to challeng myself to prepare hard level algorithm in the contest.
+At least I will spend a few minutes to read the last algorithm and think about a few minutes at the very beginning of the contest.
+I also read all the algorithms first and evaluate the difficulty levels.

+After the contest, I try to push myself to solve all algorithms in an additional hour if possible.

+I like to put together the folder for each contest as well.
+I also like to write down my favorite learning from others.